SWRMLabs/desktop-docs/README.md

 10. Link is attached on explaining the procedure of port forwarding.
 11. Auto-update feature (Windows & Mac OS only) installs the latest version of the Hive application automatically.
 12. Auto-update fails (Windows & Mac OS only) due to any issue (network disconnect or auto-update error) we will download again and display new version to user.
 13. Device name is registered with user's system name.
+(Some systems which couldn't get system's device will have "default" name which can modified in Settings page)
 14. Some code enhancements and bug fixes.

 **Known Issues**